Inferatech-ai/.github/README.md

----

-# Inferatech AI
+# **Inferatech AI**

 **Inference-first.
 Infrastructure-free.
 Precision at scale.**

-Inferatech AI is a next-generation inference orchestration platform designed for model developers and ML engineers who require secure, low-latency, and usage-based inference on custom LLMs.
+*Inferatech AI* is a next-generation inference orchestration platform designed for model developers and ML engineers who require secure, low-latency, and usage-based inference on custom LLMs.
 Upload your trained language models and leverage our token-metered API layer to run inference in our secure, isolated compute environments.

+---

 ## 🧠 What We Do

 Inferatech AI bridges the gap between custom language model development and real-world inference.
-While most AI platforms focus on hosting, serving, and deployment pipelines, **we eliminate the need for you to provision or manage inference infrastructure entirely.** Instead, our systems execute your uploaded model directly in optimized runtime containers and expose it via a standard API interface.
+While most AI platforms focus on hosting, serving, and deployment pipelines, **we eliminate the need for you to provision or manage inference infrastructure entirely.**

+Instead, our systems execute your uploaded model directly in optimized runtime containers and expose it via a standard API interface — letting you focus purely on output, not orchestration.

-You don’t deploy with Inferatech — you **run** with us.
+> You don’t deploy with Inferatech — you **run** with us.

 ---